vmware-automation/solutions-import-beta/LAMP-Stack-1.7.7-Blueprint-InterraIT.xml.md

 #Success
-Blueprint has been successfully imported in your local vFabric Application Director.
+Blueprint has been successfully imported in vFabric Application Director.

 There are  few final steps you need to follow before perform this deployment.

 ###Prerequisites:

-Download the "phpMyAdmin-3.5.2-all-languages.tar.gz" file from following link and keep it in your local webserver folder.
+Download the following file and keep it in your local webserver folder.

 phpMyAdmin-3.5.2-all-languages.tar.gz: http://citylan.dl.sourceforge.net/project/phpmyadmin/phpMyAdmin/3.5.2/phpMyAdmin-3.5.2-all-languages.tar.gz

 ###Deployment steps:
 1.Now click on deploy to deploy the application.